C++ games and interactive media framework that makes creating cross-platform applications easier and faster https://dank.game

 Cross compilation considerations

-• std::filesystem::path::c_str returns a const wchar_t* instead of const char*.
+• std::filesystem::path::c_str returns a const wchar_t* (as opposed to const char* in Linux).
 To make a platform generic call, convert the path to a string, then use std::filesystem::path::string::c_str instead.

 • In order to use std::thread with MinGW, you must use the POSIX version of the compiler, for example x86_64-w64-mingw32-g++-posix and add -lpthread to the linker flags.